-It is a single tax on the supply of goods and services, right from the manufacturer to the consumer.
-Credits of input taxes paid at each stage will be available in the subsequent stage of value addition, which makes GST essentially a tax only on value addition at each stage.
-The final consumer will thus bear only the GST charged by the last dealer in the supply chain, with set-off benefits at all the previous stages.
-Presently most of the items are levied at 40%-50% tax rates but due to introduction of GST flat tax rate shall be applicable which will reduce tax burden on consumers.
+It is a single tax on the supply of goods or services or both, right from the manufacturer to the consumer.
+Credits of input taxes paid at each stage is available in the subsequent stage of value addition, which makes GST essentially a tax only on value addition at each stage.
+The final consumer will thus bear whole the GST charged by the last dealer in the supply chain.
+Presently most of the items are levied at 40%-50% tax rates but due to introduction of GST flat tax rate has become applicable which has reduced indirect tax burden on consumers.

 Applicability of GST